01 of 07

 For this wreath you will need:

-- Assorted Ribbon (2" taupe and a 5/8" gold were used for this tutorial)
+- approximately five yards of 2" ribbon and, if desired, five yards of narrower ribbon in a contrasting color (2" taupe and 5/8" gold were used for this tutorial)

 Attach the Ribbon Accent